 While this poncho isn’t technically a rain poncho, we’ve added it to this list because it’s a great option for chilly camping and hiking weather and is still water-resistant.
 It’s perfect for keeping warm outside, whether you’re walking or hanging out at camp.
 It compresses into the built-in pocket, and can double as a pillow as well.
 There’s even a draw cord along the bottom edge so you can cinch it around your feet to reduce drafts and keep it in place.

 - Dimensions: 79 x 56 inches

 - Material: 20-denier ripstop polyester

 - Doubles as blanket and warm hoodie for campfire chillin’

 - Water-resistant as opposed to waterproof

-- Perfect for cold weather camping
+- Perfect for colder temperatures while camping and hiking

 - Can double as a blanket and camp pillow